Writing ingress providers¶

 When to write one¶

-If you only need to translate a different ingress controller's annotations into entry dicts, write an IngressRewriter instead — that's much simpler.
+If you only need to translate a different ingress controller's annotations into entry dicts, write an IngressRewriter instead — that's much simpler, and much harder to break.

 Distribution-level vs external¶

-IngressProvider subclasses are typically bundled into distributions at build time via build-distribution.py — that's the intended pattern, since the ingress provider is a core architectural choice for a distribution.
+IngressProvider subclasses are typically bundled into distributions at build time via build-distribution.py — that's the intended pattern.
+The ingress provider isn't just another extension.
+It defines the shape of the output: Caddyfile or nginx.conf or traefik.yml.
+The gate defines the temple.

 That said, loading an IngressProvider from --extensions-dir works — the extension loader detects it as a converter (it has kinds and convert()), and the CLI scans for the active IngressProvider at runtime.
-It's just not the recommended path: the ingress provider shapes the entire output (Caddyfile vs nginx.conf vs traefik.yml), so shipping it as a loose external extension makes the setup fragile.
+It's just not the recommended path: shipping your gateway as a loose extension means every user must remember to install it, and forgetting turns every Ingress manifest into a warning and a shrug.
 Prefer building a custom distribution instead.